cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 By setting the dvpi file name to "@youngest", the script uses the youngest file in the dvpi default directory.

-"Modification" means, that only the DBT declarations, resulting from the given DVPI file will be added or changed in the DBT model.
+"Modify" means, that only the DBT declarations in the model file, that resulting from the given DVPI file will be added or changed by the generator.

-By setting the option -a, the generator will replace the affected DBT models completely, but also includes the information of all other dvpi files that have an impact on the models.
+By setting the option -a, the generator will replace the DBT models affected by the DVPI completely, but also includes the information of all other DVPI files that have an impact on these models.

 When using the dvpi file name "@all", the script creates/replaces dbt models for all dvpi files found in the dvpi default directory.

 The generator **does not check overall model consistency** and might deliver "garbage" if different DVPI's declare different structures for the same target.
-It is highly recommended, to check the consitency between of all dvpi files first by using the "dvpi_crosscheck" script.
+It is highly recommended, to check the consitency between of all DVPI files first with the "dvpd_crosscheck" script.

 options:
   - -h, --help            show this help message and exit
   - -a, --use-all-dvpis   Use specified dvpi only to identify the set of models to generate, but use all dvpis to actually create those models.

-Settings read from dvpdc.ini file:
+Settings read from dvpdc.ini file, section "datavault4dbt":

-Section "datavault4dbt"
 - dvpi_default_directory - The directory where the generator searches for the dvpi-files
 - model_directory        - The directory where the datavault4dbt model files will be written to